leaktk/scanner/README.md

 1. Proper error handling in the code to keep things clean, consistent and scalable
 1. Group gitleaks code into a single object as the source of truth
 1. Create a Workspace object to manage the workspace folders (creating, clearing, etc)
-1. Figure out what to do with shallow commits on shallow-since type scans
+1. Figure out what to do with shallow commits on shallow-since scans
 1. Look into creating rust bindings to call gitleaks directly from rust instead of spinning up a process